cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

         EUC-KR  avgt   30  47.918 ± 1.847  us/op
 ```

 UTF-8 is 4x faster.
 Several legacy encodings see 15x improvements.
-Ok.
-Unexpected - but very nice!
+Not the result I expected getting back at this - but very nice!

 ### Combined effect

-Microbenchmarks are great tools that have surprisingly spotty predictive power on how real application will behave.
-A large speed-up in an isolated test might mean little in practice unless that happened to be the bottleneck - which is often rather unlikely.
+Microbenchmarks are great tools with surprisingly spotty predictive power on how real application will behave.
+A large speed-up in an isolated test might mean little in practice unless that just-so happened to be the bottleneck.
+Which is rather unlikely.
 On one application we saw a significant drop in CPU time from the decoder optimization in 17 and.. no improvement on throughput.
 Perhaps not too surprising since encoding and decoding `String`s often happen when doing I/O, where the bottleneck is probably the network or some disks.
 Things that regular microbenchmarks typically avoid touching.

 To naively try and emulate the real world a tiny bit better I prepared [EncodeDecodeLoop](/snippets/EncodeDecodeLoop.java): a simple program which generates a chunk of ASCII data, encodes it and writes it to a file, then reads it back before decoding it.
 These are numbers for `Windows-1251`, using a file, repeated 100.000 times: